-Any visitor of the ancient ruins of Rome sees that many of our contemporary understanding of the buildings are ancient: they built stadiums, public spaces, courts of judges, public facilities such aqueducts, sewerages, public baths and even seven story malls.
+Any visitor of the ancient ruins of Rome sees that many of our contemporary understanding of the buildings are ancient: they built stadiums, public spaces, courts of judges, public facilities such aqueducts, sewerages, public baths, and even seven-story malls.
 We invented less, but we consider ourselves more sophisticated than ever.
 I felt humble under the 2000 years old Pantheon’s dome or understanding both the human and monumental scale of forums.

-Beside that, the incredible short promenade trough the Roman Forum is a walk-through the built environment of the most modern and democratic western society base: the Senate (the germ of parliamentary system), the basilicas (courts of judges), the forum itself being the place of public debate and constructions of spiritual conscience of the people (temples).
+Besides that, the incredible short promenade trough the Roman Forum is a walk-through of the built environment of the most modern and democratic western society base: the Senate (the germ of the parliamentary system), the basilicas (courts of judges), the forum itself being the place of public debate and constructions of spiritual conscience of the people (temples).
 At one of the ends is the incredible Coliseum and the entire path is seeded with triumphal arcs that mark victories of a proud and powerful society and its members.

-The open-minded, the pragmatism, the solidarity and the innovation built this city.
+The open-minded, the pragmatism, the solidarity, and the innovation built this city.
 The large domes are not just a use of concrete, but the will that built them.

-We want beautiful, efficient and healthy cities.
+We want beautiful, efficient, and healthy cities.
 It is not the architects and planners that can provide us such places, but the will of the community.

 It is our role to determine where our habitat will be like.
-But we need good will, open minds and common sense.
+But we need goodwill, open minds, and common sense.
 The architects?
 They will be glad to follow the rest!